Freie Software und Bürgerrechte benötigen Deine Aufmerksamkeit!

 m23 supports:

-Kubuntu, Xubuntu, Fedora, Linux Mint and openSUSE.
+m23 supports Debian, Ubuntu and Linux Mint.
 The choice of the Linux distribution is a matter of taste and a question of the functional range. m23 gives the administrator the chance to choose the right distribution for each client individually which can be installed automatically. m23 allows to manages all clients via the same m23 administration interface, no matter which distribution is installed.

 Free partitioning and formatting